AidanJReid/Author-Website/README.md

 # Milestone Project 1

-This is going to be my own portfolio website (inc current Git Projects).
+This is going to be my own author website.

 ## Tech Used